Video Analysis

 Since a video's authenticity can not be guaranteed unless you have access to the original video, I’m providing you with access to the original video file along with the hex data.
 I encourage you to analyze everything yourself!
 I recommend rebuilding the video from the hex data to avoid any compression artifacts caused by file sharing (you can use AI for this).
 Once again, I strongly encourage you to conduct your own research until you can arrive at a conclusion.
 If you doubt me, that is perfectly fine.
 There was even a time when I doubted myself, despite being the one who was just a few feet away from the drone.
 However, initial skepticism is not a valid reason to dismiss our testimonies.
 Finish reading this website, perform your own analysis, analyze our testimonies, and you should uncover the truth.

-Immediate Conscious & Biological Effects
+Conscious & Biological Effects

 Time Dilation

-The conscious effect that undeniably proves what I witnessed was a gravitic propulsion drone is the altered time perception I experienced when the drone was directly in front of me and when it flew overhead.
+I experienced an altered perception of time when the drone was directly in front of me and when it flew overhead.
 As you see in my text messages, I reported only seeing the drone for about 3 to 4 seconds before the video began.
 However, if you watch my flight path recreation, you will notice that the drone's flight was much longer than 3 to 4 seconds.
-Immediately after the encounter, I continuously thought that I observed the drone for 5 to 10 seconds at most before reaching for my phone to record the drone.
-It wasn't until weeks later that I finally realized that I witnessed the drone in operation near the intersection for much longer.
+Immediately after the encounter, I continuously thought that I observed the drone for 5 to 10 seconds at most before I reached for my phone to record the drone.
+It wasn't until weeks later that I finally realized that I had witnessed the drone in operation near the intersection for much longer.
 This delayed error in time perception is due to the drone's time distortion and memory encoding errors caused by the drone's field.
 In actuality, before the video starts, I am 100% sure that I witnessed the drone for about 30 seconds.
 Along with the length of the video, the only reason I’m able to estimate an approximate length of the encounter is because the drone moved at a constant speed throughout its flight, and I vividly remember the majority of its movements.Immediately after ending the video, I looked outside to see if my alien assumption was wrong, and if anyone on the sidewalk or under the bridge was flying the drone.
 There was no one present, and no cars came down the street except for the tinted black car you see at the 9-second mark.
 During the entirety of the drone's flight, this was the only car that traveled on the street.
 After the drone left from my point of view and I angled the camera down, I vividly remember the black car traveling down the street around five seconds after I stopped recording the video.
-My perception of time was much slower than what actually occurred, as you can see the drone operators' car travelling down the street as the video is ending.
+During this period, my perception of time was much slower than what actually occurred, as you can see the drone operators' car travelling down the street as the video is ending.
 As a result, I assumed that it was just a random car that barely missed an alien encounter.
 I didn’t realize that I filmed the car at the end of the video until a few weeks later.
-Before I even knew what time dilation was, I found it extremely strange once I realized that I filmed their car, as I remembered it driving down the street and turning right onto Auburn Pointe Dr. a few seconds after I stopped recording the video, and not immediately after.
-I vividly remember first looking to the right of the window to see if there was anyone who flew the drone, before looking to the left, the direction the car came from.
-I remember seeing the car about to turn after completing these head movements, which I recall finishing around 3-5 seconds after the video ended.
-I later learned this was another example of time dilation from the drone.
-No technology except for gravitic propulsion can cause this.
+Before I even knew what time dilation was, I found these two instances of my warped perception of time extremely strange.
+After learning that the drone was manipulating the surrounding spacetime, time dilation from the drone was the only logical explanation for these two abnormalities in my time perception.
+No technology except for gravitic propulsion can cause this.For additional context, the bottom of my window was cracked open a few inches throughout the entire encounter.

 Double Thought